Skip to content

 What it does

-Ensure that each time a then() is applied to a promise, a catch() is applied as well.
-Exceptions are made if you are returning that promise.
+Ensure that each time a then() is applied to a promise, a catch() must be applied as well.
+Exceptions are made for promises returned from a function.

 Why is this bad?